TalKamr/personal/README.md

 Scala for math based programming

-Assembly for better work at disassembly and R/E
+Assembly for better understanding with disassembly and R/E